rom1kus/polymarket-trader/ARCHITECTURE.md

 # Polymarket Trader - Architecture

 ## Overview
-TypeScript-based trading scripts for Polymarket.
-This project provides utilities and scripts for interacting with the Polymarket platform.
+TypeScript-based trading bot for Polymarket.
+This project provides utilities, scripts, and automated trading strategies for interacting with the Polymarket platform.

 ## Tech Stack
 - **Runtime**: Node.js with ESM modules